In This Section

 - Located above Wilson Student Center and dining hall

-To better meet the needs of its students, USciences is constructing a new, 426-bed, mixed-use residence hall at 46th Street and Woodland Avenue.
+To better meet the needs of its students, USciences has constructed a new, 426-bed, mixed-use residence hall at 46th Street and Woodland Avenue.
 The new residence hall will set the standard for dynamic living and learning communities for science and health professional students.
-Scheduled to open during the 2018–19 academic year.
 More information.

 Osol Hall Front Desk: 215-895-1125

 Wilson Hall Front Desk: 215-895-1144

 Counseling Services: 215-596-8536